- Financial Literacy

 About the Authors

 Alan R. Taylor has dedicated his career to improving the teaching of school-level mathematics.
 After earning his Doctorate in Education, Alan became an expert in testing and assessment.
 His work in this field allowed to see which teaching methods consistently scored best on exams.
-Raven Math books are the products of his life’s work, melding his classroom experience with his empirical observations of successful teaching methods.
+Dynamic Learning books are the products of his life’s work, melding his classroom experience with his empirical observations of successful teaching methods.
 Alan and his wife live in Burnaby, where they enjoy spoiling their grandchildren.

 William Kokoskin taught high-school math to thousands of students for over more than 20 years at Handsworth Secondary in North Vancouver.